Michael Govan

 MG

-Ever since I was a kid, I drew all the time.
-I made things and I wanted to be an artist.
-For a while, I got interested in math, science, and early computer science.
-But art was the through line.
-When I went to college, the question was: do you go to art school or liberal arts college?
-I already knew how to draw, though you can always improve, but the whole point was what are the ideas?
-What is the time demand?
+Ever since I was a kid, I drew constantly.
+I made things.
+I wanted to be an artist.
+For a while, I got interested in math, science, early computer science—but art was the through line.
+When it came time for college, the question was: do you go to art school or a liberal arts college?
+I already knew how to draw—though you can always get better—but the real question was about ideas.
+Time.
 How could I investigate the content of what I was interested in?
-That’s how I ended up at Williams because they would let me investigate these things.
-At some big schools you have to specialize in one thing.
-If you’re going to use the art studio, you have to be an art major.
-The idea was to explore everything, to think broadly, and to somehow channel that thinking into my art making.
-I ended up being a double major because I was interested in studying art history as a way to see art.
-And there was the Clark Art Library.
+That’s what led me to Williams.
+At big schools, you often have to specialize.
+If you want to use the studio, you have to be an art major.
+But at Williams, the goal was to explore broadly and channel that thinking back into the work.
+I ended up double-majoring because I saw art history as a way to better understand how to see.
+And then there was the Clark Art Library.
 Have you been to Williamstown?

-Anyway, they have a big library at the Clark Art Institute and a graduate program.
-I took graduate classes as an undergraduate.
-Even as a freshman, they let me into all their classes.
-I petitioned.
-I had access to the incredible library and a lot of people thinking at a high level.
-Then, I graduated and you have to make a living, so I started working on the newspaper.
+They have this extraordinary library at the Clark Art Institute, and a graduate program.
+I started taking grad classes as a freshman.
+I petitioned my way in.
+I had access to an incredible library and people thinking at a very high level.
+Then I graduated—and you have to make a living.
+I started working on the college newspaper.
 I had a journalism minor.
-I redesigned our college newspaper in part and I was the features editor.
-I was doing what you are doing at a very low level compared to you.
+I redesigned the paper, worked as features editor.
+I was doing what you’re doing now—but at a much lower level.
+[Laughs.]

 EO